-This Summer Term will be busy!
+This final half term will be busy!

-After half term we will be globe-trotting as we discover the oceans and continents, and find out about some of the habitats around the world.
+We will be globe-trotting as we discover the oceans and continents, and find out about some of the habitats around the world.

 We will also be going back in time to discover a Victorian heroine and find out about her ocean adventure!

 In Religious Education we learning about Sikhism, stories and symbols, and in PE we be focusing on our athletic skills as we look forward to Sports Day.